A Beginner’s Guide To Getting Started With Grappling

 In war and combat (whether it is hand-to-hand combat or with weapons), most fights end up on the ground.
 This is true even if one or both combatants train primarily in combat arts that mostly focus on standing or striking.
 It is invaluable to be ready for any situation.
-Grappling prepares us for hand-to-hand combat on a personal level and it enhances our mastery of other martial arts, because they become completely helpless when movement and range is removed from their fighting equation.
+Grappling prepares us for hand-to-hand combat on a personal level and it enhances our mastery of other martial arts because they become completely helpless when movement and range are removed from their fighting equation.

-Grappling is a strategic sport after all and your opponent, if a grappler, is going to try to put you in an uncomfortable position favorable to them.
+Grappling is a strategic sport after all and your opponent if a grappler is going to try to put you in an uncomfortable position favorable to them.

-So the next time you watch a WWE match, do not think that the wrestlers are in actual combat and that they’re show is the “same” as real grappling, it isn’t.
+So the next time you watch a WWE match, do not think that the wrestlers are in actual combat and that their show is the “same” as real grappling, it isn’t.
 They’re definitely in top physical condition and excellent athletes, and they have to be able to pull off the stunts they attempt.
 But this sport is nothing more than a grown man’s soap opera.

 I’m not bashing the WWE, like I said, they have great athletes and some of them are real wrestlers but real wrestling has no place on stage.